 In addition, Bourbonnais is a college town.
 There are a lot of students in Bourbonnais attending college, and as a result Bourbonnais provides a number of services, amenities and opportunities geared to the needs and activities of students.

-Bourbonnais is a somewhat ethnically-diverse village.
+Bourbonnais is a very ethnically-diverse village.
 The people who call Bourbonnais home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bourbonnais residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bourbonnais include Irish, French , English, and Polish.

 The most common language spoken in Bourbonnais is English.
 Other important languages spoken here include Spanish and Hindi.